XaRex1337/lovemachine_css/README.md

 * nightmode
 * slowmotion

-may be i will return to it when i have time and desire to work on it
+maybe i will return to it when i have time and desire to work on it

 # console commands
 * echo ... - prints whatever you write